Victoria College, Belfast: Boarding

 Drumglass House was built in 1820 and serves as the Boarding Department for girls of all ages and all backgrounds.
 It is located within the grounds of the Cranmore Campus.
 The Boarding Department caters for up to 60 boarders, many from Europe or East Asia.
 Due to the covid-19 pandemic, Drumglass closed its doors in 2020, and has not reopened since.

 STEM related achievements

 In 2010, a team of pupils from the College won their regional heat of the Faraday Challenge and subsequently took first prize at the National Finals held in Manchester.

-Exam results

-GCSE and A-level results in the college are consistently high every year.
-The exam boards offered to students are Edexcel, AQA, OCR, CCEA, WJEC.
-The % pass rate at grades A* to C (exams at age 16 – GCSE or equivalent) is 97%; the % pass rate (exams at age 18 – 'A' Level or equivalent) is 100%.